 This qualification provides a pathway to work in the construction industry with students completing 200 hours of work experience in the construction industry.

 Course CRICOS Code: 103801K (past intakes: 099906F)

 This course is available to international students only. (applying for a student visa (500) or currently on a student visa (500).

 This course is delivered over 104 weeks in eight ten-week terms up to 22 weeks of holidays depending on commencement date.
 Classes are scheduled for 20 hours per week, two days per week plus 4 hours of scheduled study.
 Additionally, from Term 3 you will undertake work experience in the industry.

 Tuition Fees: AU$ 20,500

 Material Fees: AU$ 4,900

-*Please note prices may vary if Recognition of Prior Learning or Credit Transfer are approved, please refer to our website for more details.
+*Please note prices may vary if Recognition of Prior Learning or Credit Transfer is approved, please refer to our website for more details.

 We support our Wall & Floor Tiling students to get 360 hours of industry placement.

 This qualification provides a pathway to work as a tiler in general construction or as a sole trader.